 How do students know if they fit the criteria to apply?

-Prime candidates for SHAD are students in Grade 10, 11 or 12 (Quebec secondaire IV, V or CEGEP I) or equivalent outside Canada, who have:
+High school students currently completing Grade 10, 11 or 12 (Quebec secondaire IV, V or CEGEP I, or the international equivalent) are eligible to apply.

 When is the application due?